Creditism

 Local, Regional & Global Ledgers

-To be populated with all capital and resources collectively reclaimed and owned by the respective communities.
-Community credit will flow to these.
+To be populated with all capital and resources collectively reclaimed and stewarded by the respective communities.
+Community Credit flows to these.

 Personal Private Ledgers

-Every person has a sovereign account where Personal Credit is received, spent, and cleared — the basic interface between individual autonomy and the wider system.
-Accessible only to the individual or family they belong to.
+Every person has a sovereign account where Personal Credit is received, spent, and cleared, where Community Credit is received and directed, and where private possessions are recorded.
+Accessible only to the individual or family — the basic interface between individual autonomy and the wider system.

 Bonus

-An incentive structure that rewards groups producing balanced quality outcomes — promoting friendly competition between groups in similar industry.
-Pools and rates are designed transparently to embed equitable communal 'imploits.'
+Rewards groups producing balanced quality outcomes for social and ecological good — friendly competition within similar industries.
+Pools and rates are designed in the open, coding out exploits to embed equitable communal 'imploits.'

 The Marketplace